 She kept to the main road.
 Even with all the passion in her soul, Ryoka wasn’t about to risk running into whatever monsters Ceria had mentioned.
 She eyed the large, immobile rocks as she ran and wondered what was living underneath them.

-Ryoka blitzed by a party of Gnolls who sniffed and turned their heads almost too late to see her go by when she saw the group of armed Drakes.
-They reacted to her presence by reaching for their weapons, but when they saw it was just a lone human they relaxed.
+Ryoka blitzed by a party of Gnolls, who sniffed and turned their heads almost too late to see her go by when she saw the group of armed Drakes.
+They reacted to her presence by reaching for their weapons, but when they saw it was just a lone Human, they relaxed.
 All except for one, that was.

-Her legs and body were still fine, but Ryoka was thinking of slowing down to conserve energy when she saw the blur move out of the group of guardsman and chase after her.
+Her legs and body were still fine, but Ryoka was thinking of slowing down to conserve energy when she saw the blur move out of the group of guards and chase after her.
 She heard the whoops and cheers of the Drakes and realized one of them was trying to race her.
 Ryoka looked over her shoulder.

 He was fast.
 Ryoka sensed him behind her, and then he was right next to her.
 She gaped as he appeared by her side, giving her a smug grin.
 He was huge, and he was carrying a weapon and wearing armor, but he still was nearly as fast as she was.
 Nearly.

 Her feet dug into the soft grass.
-Ryoka increased the tempo of her legs, and went into overdrive.
+Ryoka increased the tempo of her legs and went into overdrive.
 The Drake blinked as she accelerated.
-He tried to speed up, and for a few seconds he managed to keep pace.
-But Ryoka had wings on her feet and this was her first run in nearly a week.
+He tried to speed up, and for a few seconds, he managed to keep pace.
+But Ryoka had wings on her feet, and this was her first run in nearly a week.
 He might as well have tried to catch the wind.

 The guardsman fell behind.
 No matter how hard he tried, he couldn’t keep up with her.
 Ryoka turned her head and flashed him a smile for a good race.
 He desperately pumped his arms and his legs, but his weird speed was no match for her.
 And his posture was terrible.

-She heard him call out after her, but Ryoka had hit the zone and she couldn’t be stopped.
-She ran on, and smiled into the breeze.
+She heard him call out after her, but Ryoka had hit the zone, and she couldn’t be stopped.
+She ran on and smiled into the breeze.
 The feeling was back.
 She was back.

 She was free.

-Relc gave up running when the human female was over a hundred feet ahead of him.
+Relc gave up running when the female Human was over a hundred feet ahead of him.
 Disgusted, he ground to a stop, tearing up the grass with the force of his momentum.
-A nearby caravan of human traders stared in amazement at him, but that was only because they were far too late to admire the runner still sprinting in the distance.
+A nearby caravan of Human traders stared in amazement at him, but that was only because they were far too late to admire the runner still sprinting in the distance.

-Then he turned and began trudging back to the group of guardsmen he’d left.
+Then he turned and began trudging back to the group of guards he’d left.
 They were several miles away.
 Relc grumbled about the inconvenience, conveniently forgetting he’d been the one to challenge Ryoka to a race.
 He took one more glance into the distance, but couldn’t see Ryoka’s figure anymore.

 “Humans.
 Huh.
 I wonder if Erin knows her?”

-Somewhere around the same time, Erin wasn’t shopping.
+Somewhere around the same time, Erin Solstice wasn’t shopping.
 Nor was she in Liscor.
 In fact, she’d left the city several hours ago.
 Right now, she was lost.

 Not completely lost.
-She knew where Liscor was – roughly.
-She could follow the mountain range to get to it, and therefore back to her inn.
+She knew where Liscor was—roughly.
+She could follow the mountain range to get to it and therefore back to her inn.
 So she wasn’t lost in the grand scale of things.

-But on a closer, localized level she was very lost.
+But on a closer, localized level, she was very lost.
 In fact, Erin would go as far as to say she was completely lost.

-She’d left the Wandering Inn behind with her supplies and then…
+She’d left The Wandering Inn behind with her supplies and then…